 Ohio Pink Ribbon Fund (SE Ohio)

-The Ohio Pink Ribbon Fund can provide financial help for breast cancer patients who live in Southeast Ohio.
-This organization distributes grants of up to $500 to help with your health care or living expenses.
+The Ohio Pink Ribbon Fund can provide up to $500 in financial help for breast cancer patients who live in Southeast Ohio.
+The money can be used to help with your health care or living expenses.

 In order to be eligible, you must be a breast cancer patient in active treatment.
 You must live in Athens, Gallia, Hocking, Jackson, Meigs, Morgan or Washington Counties.
 You can find the application on the Pink Ribbon Fund website.